 INCONCLUSIVE

-Legislator earns this point when they appear to be on the fence, declining to take action to either support or oppose one of our TX GOP approved priority bills.
+Legislator earns this point when they appear to be on the fence, declining to take action to either support or oppose one of our TX RPT approved priority bills.

 -1